readbeyond/aeneas/wiki/PLATFORMS.md

 newer versions of ``aeneas`` are expected to work too.

-(*) The ``cfw`` Python C++ extension to speed up text synthesis with Festival is experimental and probably it only works on Linux.
+(*) The ``cfw`` Python C++ extension to speed up text synthesis with Festival is experimental and it only works on Linux and Mac OS X.

 Do you need official support for another OS?
 Consider **sponsoring** this project!